KrzBan/Plagiarism-Detector/readme.md

 # OOP 2020 G1

-Learning platform, made as a part of "Object-oriented programming II".
+Plagiarism detector, made as a part of "Object-oriented programming II".

 Execute ```source oop.env``` to load the environment.